KoodooHQ/.github/PULL_REQUEST_TEMPLATE.md

 ### Prerequisites

 <!--
-Do I need any specific tools, applications or configuration to review and manually test this PR?
+Do I need any specific tools, applications, account access or configuration to review and manually test this PR?
 Below are some examples, if specific versions required, ensure this is specified:

   - `jq`
   - `docker`